pixijs/guides/_basics/scene-graph.md

 ## Culling

 If you're building a project where a large proportion of your DisplayObject's are off-screen (say, a side-scrolling game), you will want to *cull* those objects.
-If you don't, the renderer will still have to draw them, even though none of their pixels end up on the screen.
+Culling is the process of evaluating if an object (or its children!) is on the screen, and if not, turning off rendering for it.
+If you don't cull off-screen objects, the renderer will still draw them, even though none of their pixels end up on the screen.

 PixiJS doesn't provide built-in support for viewport culling, but you can find 3rd party plugins that might fit your needs.
-Alternately, if you'd like to build your own culling system, simply set `visible` to false on any object that doesn't need to be drawn, and it will be skipped during renders.
+Alternately, if you'd like to build your own culling system, simply run your objects during each tick and set `renderable` to false on any object that doesn't need to be drawn.

 ## Local vs Global Coordinates